-Should you frame the work to match it’s environment?
+Should you frame the giclee prints to match its environment?
 Yes, if you can.
 Definitely use a frame style that will accent the appearance.
 I have seen some recommendations that your focus should be to just enhance your work.
-This is fairly sound advice however I would go one step further if you have and idea of the venue it will be displayed.
-For instance if you favor a Western motif in your home, you probably want to look for a framing option that will both enhance the work but match (not clash) with the general decor theme of the room.
+This is fairly sound advice however I would go one step further if you have an idea of the venue it will be displayed.
+For instance, if you favor a Western motif in your home, you probably want to look for a framing option that will both enhance the work but match (not clash) with the general decor theme of the room.

-Do you recommend matting and glazing combined?
-What if I don’t want matting but just glazine?
-While Matting serves the purposes of further accenting the artwork, you will want the glazing/glass to protect the print and not damage the print.
-If you want glazing you should have a buffer zone between it and the actual print.
-Having the glazing come in direct contact with the print can potentially be unhealthy for the print overtime.
+Do you recommend including matting and placing your giclee prints behind glass?
+What if I don’t want a mat but just the glass?
+While Matting serves the purpose of further accenting the artwork, you will want the glass to protect the print and not damage the print.
+In the framing world, we call this glass “glazing”.
+And if you are ordering this to be shipped then you will want to stick with acrylic glass versus actual glass since actual glass has a poor track record in surviving shipping.
+Regardless of the type, you should have a buffer zone between the glazing and the actual giclee print.
+Having the glazing come in direct contact with the print can potentially be unhealthy for the print over time.
 The following illustration helps to show this:

 Should I frame a borderless print?
 You can but you should not.
-Borderless prints are alwasy going to be full bleed prints so you will loose a little of the image around the edges when it is cut to size.
-A framed print or even a print behind matting further hides some of the image due to the frame’s inner lip (the part of the frame that holds the print in place) or the fact that matting needs to be cut approximately 1/8” smaller to keep the print from falling through the opening (see the above illustration).
-So, if you were to frame a borderless print there is the greater potential that subject matter is too close to the edge might not be visible in the display.
-We cannot avoid what a frame’s lip or matting might hide but by ordering even a print with only a half inch border will help maximize what is displayed since you avoid that annoying bleed factor.
+Borderless prints are always going to be full bleed prints so you will lose a little of the image around the edges when it is cut to size.
+A framed print or even a print behind matting further hides some of the images due to the frame’s inner lip (the part of the frame that holds the print in place) or the fact that matting needs to be cut approximately 1/8” smaller to keep the print from falling through the opening (see the above illustration).
+So, if you were to frame a borderless print there is a greater potential that the subject matter is too close to the edge and might not be visible in the display.
+We cannot avoid what a frame’s lip or matting might hide but order even a print with only a half-inch border will help maximize what is displayed since you avoid that annoying bleed factor.

-Do I need to pick a frame of specific dimensions?
+Do I need to pick a frame with specific dimensions?
 One of the things we are proud of with the new online framing service we now offer is the ability to provide our users the option to order the frame size they need and not be limited to only a handful of frame sizes like many color labs do.
-If you are not going to mat the artwork, then select the width and height of the frame size that is a match to your print.
+If you are not going to add a mat to the artwork, then select the width and height of the frame size that matches your printer.
 If you are going to mat your frame, you can always order some frame size that doesn’t quite sync with the print dimensions (this will mean we cut the mat opening the match the print but the outer mat dimensions will be whatever you order).
-As a rule of thumb for most people it will better and more uniform is the frame aspect with matting matches with the artwork.
+As a rule of thumb for most people, it will be better and more uniform if the frame aspect with matting matches the artwork.

 Better – Composed well